johnzerv/Logic_Programming-Assignments/README.md

 # Prolog--Logic-Programing
-Programs written in prolog for Logic Programming course at NKUA (DI)
+Programs written in prolog that solve some Constrain Satisfaction Problems for Logic Programming course (2020) at NKUA (DI).

 * __listoflists.pl__